-- Multi-state workers: A foreign employer may continue to operate Irish payroll on the basis of a non-resident employee’s established work pattern pre-COVID-19 where:
+A foreign employer could continue to operate the Irish payroll for 2020 on the basis of a non-resident employee’s established work pattern pre-COVID-19 where:

 - the non-resident employee had been carrying out duties of a foreign employment partially in Ireland and partially in the foreign jurisdiction prior to COVID-19

 - the foreign employer had applied payroll taxes in Ireland and the foreign jurisdiction based on the established work pattern prior to COVID-19

 - the employee cannot return to the foreign jurisdiction as a result of the travel restrictions imposed by COVID-19, and

 - the employee continues to carry out their duties of employment in Ireland.